mgrechanik/stuff/README_3.md

 ### Finder settings

-The base object we tune is Finder.
+The base object we tune is the Finder.
 Lets get it:
 ```php
 $manager = new Manager();